-W. 32nd Avenue, Calais Drive, and E. 33rd Avenue exhibit different traffic characteristics in the project area and have been separated into four separate segments for traffic analysis.
-W. 32nd Avenue between Arctic Boulevard and C Street is primarily residential and fully built out.
-The majority of the parcels in this segment are zoned R-4.
-32nd Avenue and Calais Drive between C Street and Denali Street is more commercial in nature with multiple office buildings and commercial stores.
-Parcels in this location are primarily zoned B-3.
-33rd Avenue between Denali Street and Old Seward Highway is mixed use with high capacity restaurants, office buildings, and entertainment venues.
+W. 30th Avenue, North Star Street, W. 32nd Avenue, Calais Drive, and E. 33rd Avenue exhibit different traffic characteristics in the project area and have been separated into six separate segments for traffic analysis as follows:

+- W. 30th Avenue (1) & North Star Street (2) have a mixture of business, single and multi-family residential, and institutional developments.
+Parcels in this area are zoned B-3, R-3, B-3 SL or PLI. - W. 32nd Avenue (3) between Arctic Boulevard and C Street is primarily residential and fully built out.
+The majority of the parcels in this segment are zoned R-4. - W. 32nd Avenue (4) and Calais Drive (5) between C Street and Denali Street is more commercial in nature with multiple office buildings and commercial stores.
+Parcels in this location are primarily zoned B-3. - E. 33rd Avenue (6) between Denali Street and Old Seward Highway is mixed use with high capacity restaurants, office buildings, and entertainment venues.
 The majority of the parcels in this segment are zoned B-3.